rllemos/stock_analysis/README.md

              RowCount = Cells(Rows.Count, "A").End(xlUp).Row

     '4)Loop through the tickers.

        For i = 0 to 11
        ticker = tickers(i)
        totalVolume = 0

-       '5) loop through rows in the data Worksheets("2018").Activate
+     '5) loop through rows in the data

+       Worksheets("2018").Activate
        For j = 2 to RowCount

-    '5)Loop through rows in the data.

         '5a)Find the total volume for the current ticker.